Our Curriculum 2024 - 2025

 Design Technology

 At St. Andrews, we have adapted the Primary Kapow Design Technology scheme of learning.
 Each project follows a 'design, make and evaluate' process and builds upon each pupil's prior knowledge, skills and understanding in Design Technology.
 Projects are based on the key areas of Food, Structures, Mechanisms and Textiles.
-Pupils are encouraged to have and interactive apporach towards Design Technology, consistently improving and adapting designs and products whilst considering the needs of users and impacts on the environment.
+Pupils are encouraged to have and iterative approach towards Design Technology, consistently improving and adapting designs and products whilst considering the needs of users and impacts on the environment.

 Computing